Scottsdale Community Survey

 Scottsdale regularly surveys its residents to give them a chance to rate their quality of life and provide feedback on city programs and services.
 The results help Scottsdale set service priorities and provide comparisons with other cities.

-The National Community Survey is designed specifically for use by local governments and has been used by more than 500 communities.
+The National Community Survey is designed specifically for use by local governments and has been used by more than 600 communities nationwide.
 Because similar surveys are conducted in hundreds of jurisdictions, Scottsdale can compare its results with other cities across the country.

-A random sample of 1,700 households in Scottsdale received the survey by mail in November and December 2020.
-About 21 percent of those completed and returned the survey.
-The margin of error around any reported percentage is 5 percent for the entire sample of 329 completed surveys.
-In addition, 1,133 people took an online version available to everyone (results tabulated separately).
+A random sample of 5,500 households in Scottsdale received the survey by mail in December 2022 and January 2023.
+About 13 percent of those completed and returned the survey.
+The margin of error around any reported percentage is 4 percent for the entire sample of 652 completed surveys.
+In addition, 689 people took an online version available to everyone (results will be tabulated and posted separately).

 To learn more visit The National Research Center